 There are several different kinds of navigation apps available.
 Some behave like satnavs for pedestrians and are usually also satnavs for motorists and others.
 Other apps will let you set beacons and advise you as you approach and give you details of roads to be crossed and other features as you near them.
 And you will also find apps which merge these features.
 For someone like me with enough useful vision to spot upcoming road crossings and junctions the satnav, turn-by-turn style apps work well for unfamiliar journeys.
 I believe some totally blind people use these apps but excellent mobility skills will be essential.
 The other style of app is designed to describe your surroundings and give you a clear sound picture of what is around you and the distance and direction of your destination.
 Some of these apps also offer links with satnav style apps.
-I understand that this type of app can be very helpful to people with little or no useful vision, especially while walking in familiar areas but I don't use them myself and won't attempt to describe them since my experience of them won't match the experience of someone who is totally blind.
-I restrict myself here to describing three satnav-style apps, one of which includes several features to describe the location more fully as you walk.
+I understand that this type of app can be very helpful to people with little or no useful vision but I don't use them myself and won't attempt to offer more than a brief note on them since my experience of them won't match the experience of someone who is totally blind.

 First a warning about the technology: all navigation apps are prone to giving occasional misleading and potentially dangerous instructions and must be used with caution.
 Don't rely on the apps alone for safe places to cross roads.
-Navigation apps tend to be best for people with sufficient vision to be reasonably confident about turnings and crossings but they are used effectively by some people with no vision at all.
-Some guide dog users may also be able to work with these apps.
+GPS inaccuracies may sometimes place you on the wrong side of a road.
 I strongly recommend trying navigation apps in a familiar area along with a sighted helper in the first instance.

 Before you use any phone-based navigation aids unaccompanied, it is essential that you have received mobility training appropriate to your level of sight loss and have good general mobility skills